jeffkreeftmeijer/guidedown/examples/guide.md

 If you only want to show part of a file, you can truncate the code block by passing the range of lines you want to include.
 Given a file named `examples/code_block_replacement_line_range.md` with the following contents:

     $ bin/guidedown examples/code_block_replacement_line_range.md
-        # examples/example.rb:1-2
+        # examples/example.rb:2-4
         def foo
-          # TODO: replace this with the actual line from `examples/example.rb:1-2`.
+          # TODO: replace this with the actual line from `examples/example.rb:2-4`.
     .md
+        end

 Guidedown will replace the code block with the range of lines specified:

     $ bin/guidedown examples/code_block_replacement_line_range.md
     ``` ruby
-    # examples/example.rb:1-2
+    # examples/example.rb:2-4
     def foo
       puts 'bar'
+    end
     ```

 Single lines work too.
 Given a file named `examples/code_block_replacement_single_line.md` with the following contents:

     # examples/code_block_replacement_single_line.md
-        # examples/example.rb:2
+        # examples/example.rb:3
-        # TODO: replace this with the actual line from `examples/example.rb:2`.
+        # TODO: replace this with the actual line from `examples/example.rb:3`.

 Guidedown will replace the code block with the line specified:

     $ bin/guidedown examples/code_block_replacement_single_line.md
     ``` ruby
-    # examples/example.rb:2
+    # examples/example.rb:3
       puts 'bar'
     ```